||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Saving your necks,” Hestia declared.
 She clambered wearily from the wolf’s back and down to the floor.
 “No need to thank me all at once,” she added, finding her revelation had been met by a stunned silence.

-A sudden loud knocking at the front door prompted Granny to draw back the bolt and pull it open.
+A sudden loud knocking came from the front door.
+Granny drew back the bolt and pulled it open.
 In the doorway stood Officer Alberich, looking frantic and blinking furiously amidst a cascade of fake snow dislodged from the cabin roof.
 In his hands was a large axe.